TEA: A Sequential Recommendation Framework via Temporally Evolving Aggregations: Experiment

 \subsection{Results}

 {Tables \ref{tab:epin}, \ref{tab:yelp} and \ref{tab:Wechat} present the recommendation performance of all the methods on the three datasets, respectively.
-We do not report the performance of LightGCN, DMAN on WeChat Official Accounts dataset because of the limitation of memory.}
+We do not report the performance of LightGCN, DMAN, and HAN on WeChat Official Accounts dataset because of the limitation of GPU memory.}

 First, by modeling social influence, the performances of social-aware methods (SocialMF, SoRec, GraphRec, and DGRec) are improved compared with that of BPRMF in most cases, which is consistent with previous works.
 This {observation} indicates that social information reflects users' interests effectively.
 Second, the sequence based methods (DGRec, TransRec, SAS, and ASAS) also perform comparably well.
 These improvements reflect the importance of temporal information on recommendation tasks.
 Third, DGRec and our proposed methods (including TEA-S and TEA-A) that combine social information and temporal information achieve much better performance, especially on large datasets.
 At last, our proposed TEA-S and TEA-A consistently outperform all the {compared methods} on both public and real-world datasets with an average improvement of 3.15\% on HR@10 and 8.38\% on NDCG@10 against the best {competitor}.
-The significant improvements validate the effectiveness of aggregating the user behavior sequence and the the influence between the users.
+The significant improvements validate the effectiveness of aggregating the user behavior sequence and the influence between the users.
 We also observe that performance of TEA-A is slightly {lower} than that of TEA-S, indicating that the graph attention mechanism is difficult to handle the high sparsity of temporally evolving heterogeneous graphs.